 Franchising is a popular method for expanding business.
 Through a licensing relationship a franchisor, or business owner, essentially sells a franchisee the rights to open a new business location.
-For instance, Planet Fitness has many franchise locations, all of which were sold to various franchisees across the country.
-Once the Planet Fitness franchisee purchases a franchise, they are granted the right to build their own location using preexisting systems, regulations, etc.
+For instance, the Kumon franchise has many locations, all of which were sold to various franchisees across the country.
+Once the Kumon franchisee purchases a franchise, they are granted the right to build their own location using preexisting systems, regulations, etc.

 Franchising is an attractive business model for anyone new (or not) to the industry.
 Unlike an independent business, which requires growing from the ground up, a franchise comes with a pre-established, and usually successful, operational system.
 Through extensive training programs, franchisees learn all the ropes behind the business, eliminating the daunting trial and error process.
 Not to mention, a franchise comes with brand recognition is built right in.

 FRANCHISING IS AN ATTRACTIVE BUSINESS MODEL FOR ANYONE NEW TO THE INDUSTRY.

 Anyone looking to purchase a franchise will be given a Franchise Disclosure Document (FDD).
 It’s imperative that any franchisee fully understand the components and contents in any business’ FDD.
 Consisting of 23 different parts, the FDD, a legally mandated document, outlines different key pieces of information involved in franchise purchase.
 For instance, a Franchise Disclosure Document tells the interested franchisee more about the total fees and costs associated with purchasing the franchise of their choice.

 The overall intention of the document is transparency.
 Both the company and franchisee need to be on the same wavelength in order for the purchase and future management of the business to run smoothly.
 Click here to see a more in-depth description and analysis of the Franchise Disclosure Document.

 The Story Behind the Kumon Franchise